 4. Malfunctioning diesel fuel injector

 Your diesel fuel is usually released into the engine through the diesel fuel injector.
 If it is not functioning well, the engine won’t receive sufficient diesel fuel for normal operation.
 For the diesel to still run normally with the little fuel supplied to it, it has to work extra hard.
+This is one of the causes of diesel engine overheating.

 Placing your engine under such strenuous conditions of overworking will overheat the engine.
-Most times, the diesel fuel injector isn’t damaged but is rather clogged preventing the free flow of fuel from it to the engine.
+Most times, the diesel fuel injector isn’t damaged but is rather clogged, preventing the free flow of fuel from it to the engine.

 Symptoms that will help you conclude that the overheating is from a damaged or clogged fuel injector are starting issues and poor idling.
 When any of these signs accompany the overheating, then your fuel injector is probably the cause.